amirmasoudabdol/rstudio-icons/README.md

 ### Windows

 While I specifically designed these icons for macOS, you can still use them on Windows too.
 Since I do not have a Windows machine and it's been a while that I have worked with them, I cannot tell you how to change your icon.
-Please Google it! 🔎

-I know this much that you need the `.ICO` files, and you can find them in the `Icons/Windows` folder.
+Please Google it! 🔎 I know this much that you need the `.ICO` files, and you can find them in the `Icons/Windows` folder.

 ### On Linux

 On Linux, you really need to Google it!
 It is different from distro to distro.
 As far as I know, on Linux you need to use the PNG file.
 You can find them in the `Icons/Linux` folder.
 Good luck! 🍀

+**Note:** I recommend to use either the rectangular or round icons on Windows or Linux.
+I think they are a better fit than the Big Sur icons.

 ## Contribution